edinburgh-napier/set09121/lectures/lecture19.md

 - Rendering to the screen is one of the most expensive processes in games.
     - It's why we have dedicated graphics hardware.
 - We can use our flag technique to determine if an object is visible and therefore should be rendered.
-- This allows us to hide objects or turn off their rendering when we want.
+- This allows us to hide objects/turn off their rendering when we want.
-- It also allows us to add objects that should not be rendered to our game.
+- It also allows us to add objects that should not be rendered.
-    - Remember -- what you see when playing a game isn't all that is there.
+    - Remember - what you see when playing a game isn't all that is there.

 ```cpp
     if (visible)